 Let’s take a look at some of the best bee balm companion plants to consider for a beautiful and pest-free garden.

 Before planning out your landscaping bee balm companions, you need to know how to care for bee balm and its growing conditions.
+There are several types of monarda, including monarda didyma, but all have the same general care guidelines.

 Bee balm is a very versatile companion plant because it can be successfully grown in the same bed as all other bee balm varieties as well as many different annuals, perennials, and herbs.